maxboeck/mxb/src/posts/emergency-site/2020-03-22-emergency-site.md

 ## Get in Touch!

-In the meantime, if you are in need of an emergency website and need help to get started, [let me know](mailto:hello@mxb.dev)!
+In the meantime, if you want to set up an emergency website and need help to get started, [let me know](mailto:hello@mxb.dev)!